criticalcsed/criticalcsed/about.md

 Our Ph.D. students include:

 * [Jayne Everson](http://jayneeverson.com).
 Jayne is a PhD student in the Paul G. Allen School of Computer Science and Engineering, and a former high school math, science, and CS teacher.
 She is interested in tools to support project-based learning in CS.
+* [Megumi Kivuva](https://www.linkedin.com/in/megumikivuva/).
+Megumi is a PhD student in the The Information School and intersted in identity, belonging, equity, and justice in CS.

 Other contributors to teaching and research include: